liushb9/liushb9.github.io/_pages/about.md

 Personal Interests
 ======
-Beyond academics and research, I embrace the vivid rhythm of life through basketball 🏀, photography 📸, comedy 🤣 and so on.
-To me, life is a continuous loop of debugging and discovering.Driven by an insatiable curiosity, I'm always eager to explore this vast world 🌍 and can't wait to share adventures and stories with you! 🥳
+Beyond academics and research, I embrace the vivid rhythm of life through basketball 🏀, photography 📸, and comedy 🤣, among others.
+To me, life is a continuous loop of debugging and discovering.
+Driven by an insatiable curiosity, I'm always eager to explore this vast world 🌍 and can't wait to share adventures and stories with you! 🥳

 <div style="width: 100%; max-width: 100%; margin-top: 2em; overflow: hidden;">
   <script type="text/javascript" id="mapmyvisitors" src="//mapmyvisitors.com/map.js?d=JHwSe0hpWslgMZ3XDNF2Scw8_vYLRfXvMykkTfRYY48&cl=ffffff&w=a"></script>